Skip to main content

 Nothing Is Parmanent

-Now I am fully convinced with the fact that "Nothing is permanent" not even the people or interests of people.
-I don't know about other people, so I should not talk in general, but this is what I realised about myself.
-Everything I thought I am interested in or loved to do, is not true anymore.
-Passion: W hen I was in school, I was fascinated by electronic gadgets and loved to open up working one to see how it works and tried to fix the nonworking one, or at least to check what went wrong.
-Desire: W hen I reached college, I was more interested in making money, because I hated to ask for money from my parents thinking they don't have enough.
-So I learned mobile phone repairing by combining my love of electronic gadgets with my desire of making money and started working in that field. and yes, I made good money for that time and 4-5 years went by.
-Respect: Slowly I started hating the idea of being mobile rep...
+Now, I’m fully convinced that “Nothing is permanent,” not even the people or interests of people.
+I don’t know about others, so I shouldn’t generalize, but this is what I’ve realized about myself.
+Everything I thought I was interested in or loved to do is no longer true.
+Passion: When I was in school, I was fascinated by electronic gadgets.
+I loved opening them up to see how they worked and tried to fix the non-working ones, or at least figure out what was wrong.
+Desire: When I reached college, I became more interested in making money.
+I hated asking my parents for money because I thought they didn’t have enough.
+So, I combined my love of electronic gadgets with my desire to make money and learned mobile phone repairing.
+I started working in that field and, yes, I made good money for a while, about four or five years.
+Respect: Slowly, I started to hate the idea of being a mobile repairer or a mobile mechanic for the rest of my life.
+I began to think of a white-collar job where I wou...